roza-sys/Adda-application/Tsigereda-Resume.md

  * Greeting clients and visitors as needed
  * Recording information as needed
  * Updating paperwork , maintaining documents and word processing
- * helping and organize and maintain office common areas
- * performing general office clerk duties and errands
  * Coordinating events as necessary
  * Maintaining office equipment as needed
  * Creating, maintaining and entering information into databases